digego/extempore/docs/editor-support.rst

 Vim
 ---

-Extempore’s `vim`_ plugin can be found in the ``extras/`` subdirectory.
+Extempore's `vim`_ plugin can be found in the ``extras/`` subdirectory.
-The plugin uses python to get the job done, so it won’t work in ``vi``.
+The plugin uses python to get the job done, so it won't work in ``vi``.
-To install it, you can either ``:source`` it each time, or put it in your vim plugin directory (probably a better option if you’re going to be using it often).
+To install it, you can either ``:source`` it each time, or put it in your vim plugin directory (probably a better option if you're going to be using it often).

 .. _vim: http://www.vim.org/